CONNECTION

 Your 40s

 The busiest, loneliest decade.
-Loneliness peaks here.
-Friendships fade fastest.
-Partner drift sets in hardest.
-The best relationship advice for your 40s is brutally simple: defend small daily contact and refuse the story that you will reconnect later.
-Later does not show up on its own.
+Loneliness peaks here, friendships fade fastest, and partner distance sets in at its sharpest.
+The best relationship advice for your 40s is brutally simple: defend small daily contact and refuse the story that you’ll reconnect later.
+That day never arrives on its own.

 Your 50s

 The recalibration decade.
-Kids start leaving.
-Careers shift.
-Parents need more.
+Kids start leaving, careers shift, and parents need more.
 Partnerships either rediscover each other or settle into permanent distance.
-Friendships, if you’ve been ignoring them, become the hardest thing to rebuild.
+Friendships, if you’ve been ignoring them, become the toughest thing to rebuild.
 Your 50s reward you for being deliberate about who you want in your life and staying close to them on purpose.

 60 and Beyond

 Better news than you probably expect.
-Research finds that older relationships tend to carry more positive emotion and less conflict than midlife ones.
+Research finds that older relationships carry more positive emotion and less conflict than midlife ones.
 Loneliness for men eases somewhat from the midlife peak.
-If you did the work in your 50s, your 60s can be the warmest decade you have had in a long time.
-The job now is keeping your movement and engagement up so the natural narrowing of your world does not tip into isolation.
+If you did the work in your 50s, your 60s can be the warmest decade you’ve had in a long time.
+The job now is keeping your movement and engagement up so the natural narrowing of your world doesn’t tip into isolation.

 Your One-Move Plan This Week

-Pick the bucket that feels emptiest right now and make one move.
+Pick the bucket that feels emptiest right now and make a single move.
 Not four.
 One.

-Partner: One small, agenda-free gesture every day this week.
-A touch, a text, a question you actually want the answer to.
+Partner: A small, agenda-free gesture every day this week.
+A touch, a text, a question you genuinely want the answer to.

-Family: Call one family member you do not usually call, about something that is not a task.
+Family: Call a family member you don’t usually call, about something that isn’t a task.
 Five minutes is enough.

-Social: Message one man whose friendship used to matter.
+Social: Message a man whose friendship used to matter.
 No apology for the gap.
 Suggest doing something together.

 Work: Have the conversation you’ve been putting off.
 Direct, respectful, this week.